Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Numerical simulations and analysis

-Previously, a manifold of solutions simultaneously fitting both $S(Q)$ at 680 mK and the temperature dependence of the heat capacity was located in parameter space using a machine-learning assisted optimization algorithm by a subset of the current authors \cite{Samarakoon_2020}.
-A cross-cut of the ellipsoidal manifold (referred to as the {\em optimal region}) in the plane is shown in Fig. \ref{S4} on top of an autonomously generated pseudo phase map.
-The properties of the Hamiltonian along a straight line in $J_3 - J_3\prime$ space, given by $J_3\prime - J_3 = 0.047$ K cutting throught the optimal region was studied numerically.
-The specific heat as a function of temperature along this line in a fine grid was calculated, Fig. 3B.
-Four parameter sets along this line, including a solution to DTO as listed in Table \ref{table}, were picked for further numerical investigations for magnetic nanodomain formation, monopole dynamics, and magnetic noise.
+Previously, a manifold of solutions simultaneously fitting both $S(Q)$ at $680$~mK and the temperature dependence of the heat capacity was located in parameter space using a machine-learning assisted optimization algorithm by a subset of the current authors~\cite{Samarakoon_2020}.
+A cross-cut of the ellipsoidal manifold (referred to as the {\em optimal region}) in the plane is shown in Fig.~S\ref{S4} on top of an autonomously generated pseudo phase map.
+The properties of the Hamiltonian along a straight line in $J_3$ $J_3\prime$ space, given by $J_3\prime - J_3 = 0.047$~K, cutting throught the optimal region was studied numerically.
+The specific heat as a function of temperature along this line in a fine grid was calculated, see Fig.~3B in the main text.
+Four parameter sets along this line, including a solution to DTO as listed in Fig.~S\ref{S4}, were used in the numerical investigation of magnetic nanodomain formation, monopole dynamics, and magnetic noise.